rgrishman/ice/docs/iceman.md

 To add a new corpus, first click *add corpus* , then either enter the path of the root directory of the corpus or click *browse* to select the directory where the files are located.
-You can apply a filter on the extension of the filename (e.g. sgm) in the corresponding text filter;  You need to hit Enter key to apply the filter.
+You can apply a filter on the extension of the filename (e.g. sgm) in the corresponding text filter;  You need to click "Apply" to apply the filter.

+Clicking "Apply" will start the preprocessing process, which is rather **slow**.
+This process will perform dependency parsing, name tagging, and coref resolution, and will save the result of these steps for use by the following components.

 __The background corpus__